MohammedSB/Galaxy-Shape/ProjectDescription.md

 ### Model Evaluation and Selection

 The dataset of 76,400 observations was split 80/20 into train and test sets.
 The train set was further divided 80/20 into train and validation subsets to find the optimal model and hyperparameters.
 The test set was never used during training or validation and was only used to score the model.
-I also trained my data on resnet18 with pretrained parameters to compare a pretrained to a non-pretrained model.
+I also trained my data on resnet18 with pretrained parameters to compare a pretrained to a non-pretrained model or infant model.
 Both are trained on 20 epochs.

-### Non-pretrained model
+### Infant Model

 * Training
     * Accuracy 77.20%